 British Columbia Mining Agenda Threatens Fisheries Habitat Across the Region

 ATA and other fishing, environmental, and tribal representatives are working together to help protect the region from large-scale acid mines being built near Alaska’s border with British Columbia.
-Since last year, the group has called upon the Alaska congressional delegation, US State Department, EPA, and British Columbian officials to find ways to ensure that these mining operations do not compromise our watersheds or the Southeast economy, whether it’s through the Boundary Waters Treaty and its International Joint Commission to protect the region’s interest.
-Concerns stem from potential negative impacts that could result from several large mines.
-Last year’s tailings dam breach at the Mount Polley Mine in Likely, B.C. gave both nations a glaring look at what can occur at a mine that is relatively small in comparison to those that are just getting started or are scheduled to open in the near future.
+Since last year, the group has called upon the Alaska congressional delegation, US State Department, EPA, and British Columbian officials to find ways to ensure that these mining operations do not compromise our watersheds or the Southeast economy, whether it’s through the Boundary Waters Treaty and its International Joint Commission or enforceable protections and mitigation in the event of a mining disaster.
+The Mount Polley Mine tailings breach in Likely, B.C. gave both nations a glaring look at what can occur at a mine that is relatively small in comparison to those that are just getting started or are scheduled to open in the near future.

-Premier Christie Clark has touted British Columbia’s plans to fast-track the opening of eight new mines and expansion of nine others by 2015.
+Former Premier Christie Clark touted British Columbia’s plans to fast-track the opening of eight new mines and expansion of nine others by 2015.
 More than 30 mines are currently under permit review.
 The new government in B.C. gives encouraging signs that we might see some change, but time will tell.

 Several key acid producing mines are the subject of our current issue focus.
 The Red Chris Mine, situated on the Stikine River, is owned by the same company as Mt.
 Polley and is currently in start-up phase.
 Kerr-Sulphurets-Mitchell (KSM) began receiving permits this year.